fawwazfrnsyh/data-fellowship-9/2-airflow/README.md

 ### 4. Apache Airflow
 #### Setup Variable
-Return to composer and open the previously created environment, then open the **ENVIRONMENT CONFIGURATION**.
+1. Return to composer and open the previously created environment, then open the **ENVIRONMENT CONFIGURATION**.
 Find the **Airflow Web UI** and click the link.
-It will takes you to Airflow like below.
-Make sure the DAG file that has been uploaded to the bucket appears in Airflow.
-Go to the Admin >> Variables and add new record
+It will takes you to Airflow like below
+2. Make sure the DAG file that has been uploaded to the bucket appears in Airflow
+3. Go to the Admin >> Variables and add new record

 ![image](https://user-images.githubusercontent.com/107783827/224084572-51967234-eebb-4ffa-8750-687a2dd4720d.png)